 - First grade, age 6 by September 1

 Early Entrance to Kindergarten (EEK), School Year 2017-18

 On March 14, 2006, the Board of Education for Montgomery County Public Schools approved the adoption of Policy JEB, Early Entrance to Prekindergarten, Kindergarten, and First Grade.
 This policy provides for a six-week period beyond the admission dates prescribed by state law for consideration for early admission to prekindergarten and kindergarten.

-For details about Early Entrance Requirements see the Early Childhood site.
+Details about Early Entrance Requirements can be found on the Early Childhood page.

 Parents who seek early entrance consideration should inquire at their home schools, and complete an EEK Application — MCPS Form 271-6, Application for Early Entrance-Kindergarten Program (PDF) — and parent checklist.
 The completed forms should be submitted to their home school and an appointment requested for EEK screening during the school's selected Kindergarten Orientation Session.

 According to Maryland law (7-301: Compulsory Attendance), every child between the ages of 5 and 17 must attend school.
 All children who will be 5 years old by September 1 of any given year must attend school in either a licensed private or public school Kindergarten that year.
 Maryland recognizes home instruction as an alternative to public school enrollment as a means of meeting the compulsory school attendance law (more on home schooling).